john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     Yo
     15.0

 Let's recap.
 We wrote a Python function into a file with the `*.py` extension.
-That extension allowed the Python intepreter to know that we could import Python code from that file.
-We then used "from FILENAME import FUNCTION" to import the Python code in the intepreter and run it.
+That extension allowed the Python intepreter to know that there was importable Python code to be found.
+We then used `"from FILENAME import THING"` to import the Python code into the intepreter and use it.

 The ability to store off Python code in a module and use that code with different values is huge.
-This is a big step towards making Python really useful for you in your every day work.
+This is a big step towards making Python useful to you in your every day work.

 ## Executing Your First Python Program